-The simplest perspective camera model is the pinhole camera model.
-Its extrinsic parameters describe the camera's location and orientation in the world coordinate system.
-In contrast, the intrinsic parameters specify where each incoming ray of light ends up on the final pixel grid.
+A simple perspective camera model is the pinhole camera model.
+Its extrinsic parameters describe the camera's location and orientation in the world coordinate system, while the intrinsic parameters specify where each incoming ray of light ends up on the final pixel grid.